 Hill View Manor is no longer abandoned.
 We have a regular staff along with a security staff.
-We also have a high grade security alarm system, with surveillance video throughout the interior and exterior of the building.
+We also have a security alarm system, with surveillance video throughout the interior and exterior of the building.
 Police officers patrol the building regularly.
 Trespassers will be prosecuted to the full extent of the law.

 The Lawrence County Home for the Aged, also known as the poor house or poor farm housed the county’s mentally ill, severely destitute, and elderly residents that didn’t have any known family.
 It was built to replace the aging New Castle City Home and consolidated various small institutions around the county.